PranitThomas/Predictive-Analysis-on-the-Influence-of-Music-on-Mental-Health/README.md

 ## Features
 - 🎶 **Music Theory Analysis**: Analyze musical relationship between music preferences and mental health outcomes.
-- 📈 **Predictive Models**: Implement machine learning models to predict how different musical preferences influence mental health metrics.
+- 📈 **Predictive Models**: Implemented machine learning models to identify what works best with the dataset.
-- 📊 **Data Visualization**: Utilize XGBoost for feature importance analysis and model performance evaluation.
+- 📊 **Data Prediction**: Utilize XGBoost to predict how different musical preferences influence mental health metrics.
 - 🧠 **Mental Health Analytics**: Use psychological datasets to assess the emotional and cognitive impact of musical patterns.

 ## Dataset